-'Hopefully it's not a one-week thing:' Malcom Jenkins on what happens now
+'Hopefully it's not a one-week thing': Malcom Jenkins on what happens now

 So what happens now?
 Was Sunday a flare-up of emotion and timing?
 Where does this all go now, while the players continue to care about what they care about while so many outside voices holler at them to just shut up and play football?

 "I'm not sure," Jenkins said.
 "I know there are multiple guys that have been behind the scenes doing work.
 Hopefully we can continue to highlight that.
 Hopefully it's not a one-week thing.
-The biggest thing now, when we have all these eyes on us as players, as a league, as teams... we have to be coordinated.
+The biggest thing now, when we have all these eyes on us as players, as a league, as teams ... we have to be coordinated.
 We have to be solution-based.

 "But I think, for those who wanted more understanding, who wanted the conversation to be something that would bring people together, I think we finally saw that.
 It's about us all, as Americans, using our platforms to better our communities.
 And that's something that we should be supporting.
 That's something that's truly American, that's patriotic, and that should be celebrated."